rostis232/traineeEVOFintech/README.md

 It can be used none of them, one of them, several filters or all filters at once:

 ```/get-json?terminal_id=3518,3506,3507&payment_narrative='ослуг А11/27122 від'&date_post_to=2022-08-17&date_post_from=2022-08-13```

+## Features of the program
+- the program was made with implement Clean Architecture
+- Dependency Injection is implemented
+- implemented Gratefull shutdown (not yet)
+- implemented the use of migrations (by running the program with a key and through the command line)
+- implemented adding records to the database by queries for 50 records
+- before adding new data to the database, transaction_id is checked for uniqueness (not yet)

 ## Documentation
 Swagger documentation is available on [/swagger/index.html](http://localhost:8000/swagger/index.html)